daimiura/OmronPID/README.md

 # 4. OmronPID.exe
 ## 4.1.
 Processing for safety
+OmronPID.exe has three safety features
+- TempCheck mode
+- Upper Limit
+- Temp Drop

+The above functions are implemented using four threads to simultaneously handle PID control, output checking, temperature change checking, and logging.
+- main thread : for PID control
+- threadMVcheck : for output checking
+- threadTempCheck : for temperature change checking
+- threadLog : for logging

 ### 4.1.1.
 TempCheck mode
 This mode checks for temperature changes.
 Normally, the temperature rises during heating.
 If there is some practical problem (e.g., the thermometer is not in the heat bath), the temperature detected by E5CC will not change.
 If the E5CC is commanded to heat, the temperature detected by the E5CC will remain unchanged (the heater is actually heating) even though it continues to output at the upper limit, which is dangerous and may result in a fire.
 To avoid this danger, TempCheck mode records temperature changes.
 This mode starts when the output reaches its maximum value.
 An emergency stop is performed if the temperature change is smaller than the threshold value.
-The flowchart shows as follwing
+The flowchart is shown as follwing
 ```mermaid
 flowchart LR
     id0("Get current output") --> id1{"Is upper limit of output ?"}